RaoNagaraj/es6/README.md

 multiply(10); // => 100
 ```

-The `rest` parameter has been added in, which also reduces the boilerplate code for handling arguments:
+The `rest` parameter has been added into the spec, which also reduces the boilerplate code for handling arguments:

 ``` javascript
 function f(...theArgs) {